-NEW - North Ayrshire - Knit and Natter / Arab Stars
+North Ayrshire - Knit and Natter / Arab Stars

-New Scots outcome(s) and theme(s)

-connections; communities, culture and soci al connections
+connections; communities, culture and social connections

-Project aim

-Improve language acquisition, reduce socia

-wellbeing, increase physical activity levels, encourage integration into local community

-for Syrian women, learn new skills
+Improve language acquisition, reduce social isolation, improve general health and wellbeing, increase physical activity levels, encourage integration into local community for Syrian women, learn new skills

-Organisation(s) involved in delivery Geographical reach of project

-Local churches Three Towns - North Ayrshire
+Organisation(s) involved in delivery Geographical reach of project Local churches Three Towns - North Ayrshire

-Description of project

-y a group of churches who invited the Syrian

-and knit!
-The group now sew, knit, crochet,

-bead and dress make.
-Both Syrian and local

-• w skills.
+The group has evolved from an approach by a group of churches who invited the Syrian ladies to come and join their group to chat and knit!
+The group now sew, knit, crochet, bead and dress make.
+Both Syrian and local women meet together and share conversation, time, and foods and learn new skills.
 They meet in a local church hall.
-The

-materials, wool and sewing machines have

-been donated by local sewing and quilting a
+The ladies decide what they are working on and materials, wool and sewing machines have been donated by local sewing and quilting groups.

-been uonateu by local sewilly and quilling § si oups.

-Following the success of the above group w in have new commenced a second group in

-ve have now commenced a second group in

-- Patchwork group helping the women acquire

-some new skills.
-This also runs weekly in a l ocal community centre.
+Following the success of the above group we have now commenced a second group in Irvine with ladies from a local Quilting and Patchwork group helping the women acquire some new skills.
+This also runs weekly in a local community centre.

-We have also been asked about a local exhi -

-traditional Syrian handicrafts and I am also

-nationalities attending, but the same need for

-language acquisition and socialisation seem is to be as important to them as it is for the
+We have also been asked about a local exhibition at the end of the year to look at traditional Syrian handicrafts and I am also suggesting some it should look at the new skills acquired.
+This group also have other nationalities attending, but the same need for language acquisition and socialisation seems to be as important to them as it is for the Syrian ladies.

-Syrian ladies.

 Outcomes

-Friendships are forming rapidly and one Sy ian lady has had everyone for lunch to her

-home.
-Several of the Syrian women also at ended the funeral of one of the Scottish ladies

-who recently died.
-The local women are lea rning some Arabic and the Syrians are also

-picking up more English and having an oppo ortunity to use their conversational language in

-an informal and relaxed manner which in tu
+Friendships are forming rapidly and one Syrian lady has had everyone for lunch to her home.
+Several of the Syrian women also attended the funeral of one of the Scottish ladies who recently died.
+The local women are learning some Arabic and the Syrians are also picking up more English and having an opportunity to use their conversational language in an informal and relaxed manner which in turns raises their confidence.

-Cost breakdown

 Cost of room for Arab Stars only (£7/week)

-Cost of repair and servicing of a machine £75 All other items have been donated locally such as material, equipment and even a couple

-of sewing machines
+Cost of repair and servicing of a machine £75

+All other items have been donated locally such as material, equipment and even a couple of sewing machines
-Considerations

-Considerations

-- volved naturally.
-The group are currently in

-discussion about making a group qu ilt.
-There is also some discussion about having

-discussion about making a group qu ilt.
-There is also some discussion about having rch next year.
-The relationships being formed
+• It has been good to see how it has evolved naturally.
+The group are currently in discussion about making a group quilt.
+There is also some discussion about having a stall at the SECC quilt shows in March next year.
+The relationships being formed are strong and appear to benefit both groups of women.